stavarengo/travel-sorter/README.md

       "gate": "45B",

       // Any extra information related to the tick.
-      // You can use this to say, for example, where the passengers baggage should left before boarding.
+      // You can use this to say, for example, where the passengers baggage should be left before boarding.
       // It is optional.
-      "extra": "Baggage will we automatically transferred."
+      "extra": "Baggage will be automatically transferred."
     }

     // ....
 MORE ITEMS